 The value of a personal transport budget offered will be based on pre-determined mileage bands.
-Further information can be found at https://www.hillingdon.gov.uk/article/28909/Personal-transport-budget-scheme Personal transport budgets will be paid to your bank account during term time only in advance of any travel taking place.
-Attendance levels will be monitored and money will be reclaimed for non-attendance at school.
+Further information can be found at Personal budgets - Hillingdon Council.
+Personal transport budgets will be paid to your bank account during term time only in advance of any travel taking place.
+Attendance levels will be monitored and money will be reclaimed for non-attendance at school or any mis-use of funds.

-Collection Points
+4.5 Collection Points

-Passenger Services may identify that the appropriate form of travel assistance for your child is by means of a collection point.
+Passenger Services may identify that the appropriate form of travel assistance for your child is by means of a collection/drop off point, usually using TfL bus stops.